activus-d/outreachy-blog-post-and-wagtail-drafts/find-your-way-around.md

 The Your pages in a workflow panel shows you any pages in moderation that you own or submitted for moderation yourself.
 It also shows the moderation tasks that are pending and how long the tasks have been open.

 ### Awaiting your review
-Your Wagtail dashboard will only display the Awaiting your review panel if your webmaster or web developer gives you permission to perfom moderation actions.
+If your webmaster or web developer gives you permission to perform moderation actions, then your Wagtail dashboard will display the Awaiting your review panel.
 This panel will show you the content that is ready for you to review.

 From the panel, you can perform the following actions:
 * Click the name of a page to edit that page.